caseywatts/caseywatts.github.io/_posts/2019-12-28-debugging-your-brain-5.md

 Knowing these
 This also prompts you to replace it with a more helpful "adaptive thought" instead.

-We’ll go through some examples!

 ### Example

-We'll go through an example scenario, and talk about the automatic thoughts I had.
-Once I was headed to a Meetup event.
-I was already hangry and wet, and I stepped in a puddle.

-I automatically thought "ugh. wet shoes are the worst!".
-I thought “If I’m running late, I just shouldn’t go!
-They’ll all think worse of me.”.
-I also flatly thought “Today sucks.”
-All three of these automatic thoughts are maladaptive in some way.

 We’ll go through each one and discuss what makes them maladaptive, label them, and consider an alternative “deliberate thought” to think to ourselves instead.